nosqlbench/nosqlbench-docs/site/content/docs/reference/core_activity_parameters.md

 irrespective of how many threads it has.

 **WARNING:**
-When using the cyclerate an striderate options together, operations are delayed based on both rate limiters.
+When using the cyclerate and striderate options together, operations are delayed based on both rate limiters.
 If the relative rates are not synchronised with the side of a stride, then one rate limiter will artificially throttle the other.
 Thus, it usually doesn't make sense to